Ask AI

 Covenants are constrained state transitions

-A serious example should show the input rule, output rule, continuation state, and what spend path is rejected.
+A complete example should show the input rule, output rule, continuation state, and what spend path is rejected.
 A P2PK wrapper with one happy-path txid is only a primitive.

 For budgets, assets, or counters, use explicit state, `readInputState`, `validateOutputState`, covenant IDs, and continuation outputs where tooling supports them.